CollinMcKinney/vector_h/README.md

 # vector_h
 (Graphics oriented)

-Single header vector math library written in C (it does #include "math.h" for trig and other optimized functions.)
+Single header vector math library written in C (it does #include "math.h" for trig functions.)